(version Sept 15, 2002)

 (4) AEL MAILINGLIST

-The EEF is a companion list to the Ancient Egyptian Language List
+The EEF had a companion list for linguistics, called the Ancient Egyptian Language List, but it has gone obsolete since 2014.

 (5) ETIQUETTE: HEADERS, SIGNING, CONTENTS